Veykril/tlborm/src/decl-macros/minutiae/fragment-specifiers.md

 The `vis` fragment matches a *possibly empty* [Visibility qualifier].

-This fragment specifier acts a bit differently than the other ones in that is is allowed to match an empty sequence of tokens on its own, as long as it is not the last part of a matcher.
-Note that this ability has the quirk that when the fragment captures an empty sequence, it will still turn it into an opaque capture, meaning it will be possible to match it with a `tt` fragment even though it is empty!

 ```rust
 macro_rules! visibilities {
     //         ∨~~Note this comma, since we cannot repeat a `vis` fragment on its own